bguest/settle_up/README.md

 # Wat is this

 Normally when people go on vacation they might use splitwise.com to settle up at the end.
-However, my brother won't use splitwise because they won't let you sign up with google without letting splitwise have access to your contacts.
+However, my brother doesn't like use splitwise because they won't let you sign up with google without letting splitwise have access to your contacts.

 Other times friends have refused to use splitwise because it's "too complicated",